 In this Article

 A baby’s first tooth usually appears when he is around six months old.
 But every baby is different, so some may begin teething quite late.
-However, if your child has reached one year of age and shows no signs of teething, then it does call for concern.
+However, if your child has reached fifteen months of age and shows no signs of teething, then it can be a cause for concern.

 What Is Delayed Teething?

 When the first few teeth, also known as baby teeth, milk teeth, or deciduous teeth, appear, your baby is said to be teething.
 This usually starts to take place when your baby is around six months old.
-But some children are late bloomers; such kids may have their first tooth erupt as they approach one year of age.
-However, you can call it delayed teething if your baby is over a year old and has still not shown any signs of teething.
+It is not uncommon for a baby’s first tooth to appear only after his first birthday.
+But some children are late bloomers; such kids may have their first tooth erupt only after 15 months of age, which is known as delayed teething.

 |Central incisor||8-12 months||6-7 years|